-Move fast, make things – UK fintech’s response to the coronavirus crisis continues – TechCrunch
+Move fast, make things — UK fintech’s response to the coronavirus crisis continues – TechCrunch

 Save My Local

-Lastly, comes a gigantic effort from another group of fintech volunteers designed to help save local businesses.
+Lastly comes a gigantic effort from another group of fintech volunteers designed to help save local businesses.
 Dubbed Save My Local, the free website aims to help local businesses generate much-needed cash flow by selling vouchers to loyal customers that can be used for future purchases.

 A tweet from entrepreneur Jason Bates (11:FS, Starling, Monzo) inspired Mike Kelly (CEO of Curl.app) to take action and make the idea a reality.
 Within a week, a team of 20+ volunteers had formed and a first version of the product was “designed, built, and shipped; with businesses signed up and processing orders,” say the group.